all-in-one-bravo/bravo-react-web-app/README.md

 A tool for identifying and reporting on code smells and patterns, that makes more consistent code and avoids bugs.
 Linting is run on pre-commit automatically.

+### Module Resolver

+Modify ALIAS in `scriptRule.js` to setup alias for relative paths.
+For example: import Home from '../../pages/Home' => import Home from 'pages/Home'